fhinkel/create-download-link/README.md

 [![NPM](https://nodei.co/npm/create-download-link.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/create-download-link/)
 # create-download-link

+With this package, you can easily create links for downloading content as files.
-*create-download-link* returns the following DOM element:
+*create-download-link* returns a DOM element like the following:
 ```html
 <a href="data:application/octet-stream,data" download="filename">title</a>
 ```

+Specify the
-Specify the content of the file as a string, the filename to be used, and the title of the anchor element.
-When the element is clicked, a file is downloaded.
+- **content** of the file as a string,
+- the **filename** to be used, and
+- the **title** of the anchor element.

+When the element is clicked, a file is downloaded and saved as *filename*.

-## Example
+## Usage

 ```javascript